decentralized-identity/ion/readme.md

 ION is a public, permissionless, Decentralized Identifier (DID) network that implements the blockchain-agnostic Sidetree protocol on top of Bitcoin (as a 'Layer 2' overlay) to support DIDs/DPKI (Decentralized Public Key Infrastructure) at scale.

+**IMPORTANT NOTE:** The majority of ION's code is developed under the blockchain-agnostic Sidetree protocol's repo: https://github.com/decentralized-identity/sidetree, which this project uses internally with the code required to run the protocol on Bitcoin, as the ION network.

 ## Key Points:

 - ION is public and permissionless - the system is decentralized, no company, organization, or group owns/controls the identifiers and DPKI entries in the system, and no one dictates who can participate.